chesslab/chess-server/docs/play-lan.md

 # /play_lan

-Plays a chess move in long algebraic notation.
+Plays a move in long algebraic notation.

 ## `params`